How to talk to your family and friends about your breast cancer

 - What I Wish I Knew: Lean in

-- talking to family about your breast cancer diagnosis
+- Talking to parents about your diagnosis

 - Offering support for the newly diagnosed: Tips for people who’ve been there